 - A chance to get involved in a variety of RCS England activities of personal interest;

-- Access to mentors from inside and/or outside the surgical profession;
+- Access to mentors from inside the surgical profession;

 - Access to an alumnae network.

 I was really pleased to be awarded the Lady Estelle Wolfson Emerging Leaders Fellowship but did not know what to expect.
 I have had an amazing opportunity to gain insight into the processes involved in various committees at the College and I intend to become more actively involved in the future.
 I have met some incredible and inspiring surgeons and found this a really enjoyable and rewarding experience.

 - Complete eight e-learning modules – around two hours learning time, accompanied by forums to share thinking.